 Government-Wide Financial Statements - The Government-wide financial statements, similar to those used by private-sector companies, report information about the Library as a whole.
 One of the most important questions asked about the Library's finances is "Is the Library as a whole better off or worse off financially as a result of the year's activities?".
 The Statement of Net Position and the Statement of Activities, the Government-wide financial statements, report information about Library finances as a whole and about its activities in a way that helps answer this question.
 These financial statements include all assets and deferred outflows of resources and liabilities and deferred inflows of resources prepared using the economic resources measurement focus and the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
-These financial statement of Activities on pages 10 and 11, respectively, reports the Library's activities, which consist of the following: personnel related expenses; books, periodicals, and other related materials; donated administrative services and facilities; utility expense; rent; depreciation; and other operational expenses.
+These financial statements include short-term, spendable resources with capital assets, and long-term obligations.
+In the Statement of Net Position and the Statement of Activities on pages 10 and 11, respectively, reports the Library's activities, which consist of the following: personnel related expenses; books, periodicals, and other related materials; donated administrative services and facilities; utility expense; rent; depreciation; and other operational expenses.
 Primarily, operating contributions either through local government appropriations, Commonwealth of Virginia aid, or through donations finance most of these Library activities.